 8. Include some open storage in your dressing room

-An open display cabinet is perfect for showcasing treasured belongings, and will also allow easy access.
+An open display cabinet is perfect for dressing rooms, as they showcase treasured belongings and will also allow easy access.
 Mix and match open and closed storage options to combine ease of access with tidiness.
 Foldable items and shoes do best on display, while smaller items, such as belts, scarves and underwear, can be put away in container storage (oh loook, we have a buying guide for that!
 See of pick of the best storage containers).

 9. Position seating and dressing table strategically

 You’ll need a place to sit: somewhere to try on shoes, sort out socks or simply relax.
 An ottoman with concealed storage under a window or placed in the centre of a dressing room is a great dressing room idea as it adds grandeur to a space.
 Check out our pick of the best ottomans for your dressing room.

 10. And make sure you pick the perfect dressing table

 Choosing the right dressing table is very important for creating a beautiful dressing room.
 Make sure that the dressing table matches the rest of your bedroom furniture and then go to town with accessories that fit your vibe.

 If you can, place your dressing table somewhere that gets plenty of natural light to avoid the whole clown blusher situation that seems to often happen when you get read in dim lighting.